blalina/telegram-prototype/README.md

+# Chat App on JavaScript

-# Chat App appearance taken from telegram
+SPA built with pure JavaScript.
+Chat App appearance taken from telegram

-This is a simple chat application created using JavaScript.
-Users can send messages and attach files to their messages.
-Attached files are displayed in the chat window along with the messages.
+What the app can do:

+- Searching and selecting users via search functionality.
+- Sending messages and attaching files, displayed in the chat window.
+- Retrieving coordinates and dynamically adjusting block width when resizing with the mouse.
+- Handling events and input text display in another block.

 ## GitHub Pages